chairz/take-home-API/README.md

 $ python3 server.py
 ```
 You may be required to install some python modules that are used to run this script eg. pymongo, flask.
 You can use the python package manager `pip3 install <missing package>` to install the modules.

+The server runs on `port:8082` and mongodb runs on `port:27017` by default.